 \section{Abstract}

 Currently, there is no general theory for deriving diffusion approximations of queueing systems with high- or infinite-dimensional state descriptors.
-In this paper, we address this by developing a novel framework for deriving diffusion limit equations of queueing models.
+In this paper, we explore one path for deriving diffusion limit equations of queueing models.
 The method hinges on a martingale decomposition of dynamics driven by time-changed renewal processes, which are a common feature of many queueing models.
 We then prove a central limit theorem for models decomposed in this way, which gives the form of stochastic differential equations (SDEs) that will be satisfied in the diffusion limit of such a system.
-Unlike existing approaches, our framework does not require state space collapse or tractable workload representations, enabling its application to systems with features such as reneging.
 We demonstrate the approach on a multiclass, multi-server random order of service queue with reneging and generally distributed interarrival, service, and patience times.
 In this setting, the state descriptor is measure-valued and the workload is nonlinear in the fluid limit.
-We prove tightness and derive SDEs satisfied by the diffusion limit.
+We prove tightness and uniqueness of limit points, and derive SDEs satisfied by the diffusion limit.
 Our results offer a broadly applicable method for diffusion approximations in complex queueing systems without relying on dimension reductions or model-specific structure.

 \textbf{AMS 2010 Subject Classifications:} Primary: 60K25 Secondary: 60F05, 60B10\\ \textbf{Keywords:} Stochastic Networks, Measure-Valued Processes, Martingale Decompositions, Central Limit Theorem, Diffusion Limit\\